wilsonte-umich/HiFiRe3/README.md

-single-nucleotide variants (SNVs) and structural variants (SVs) by controlling input fragment sizes and coverage through a **Re**striction enzyme-mediated **Re**duced **Re**presentation approach (hence, HiFiRe3, pronounces "high fire 3").
+single-nucleotide variants (SNVs) and structural variants (SVs) by controlling input fragment sizes and coverage through a **Re**striction enzyme-mediated **Re**duced **Re**presentation approach (hence, HiFiRe3, pronounced "high fire 3").

+**IMPORTANT**: all code tools in this repository assume you performed proper _pre-ligation_ insert size selection during library prepartion before long-read sequencing, targeting insert sizes from N to 2N bp, typically 4kb to 8kb for PacBio.

 The steps to using HiFiRe3 are to:
 - install the codebase
 - build the conda enviroment
-- download a reference genome
+- download a reference genome using `genome download`
+- optionally digest the genome in silico to find an optimal blunt restriction enzyme using `genome digest`
+- basecall reads using `basecall PacBio` or `basecall ONT`, as appropriate
+- align and analyze basecalled reads using
+    - `analyze align`
-- PENDING
+    - `analyze fragments`
+    - `analyze SVs` (both platforms) and/or `analyze SNVs` (PacBio only)

 ## Single-suite installation (recommended)